Mauryan polish: The pillars

 All known Mauryan pillars have the characteristic mirror-like polish, although most were left unpolished over the surface of the bottom part meant to be buried in the ground.

 Inscriptions were made over the polished finish, with the ungainly result that the polished stone is chipped around the letters.
 Normally, the text should be inscribed first, and only then should the stone be polished if a good result is to be obtained.
 This tends to suggest that the inscriptions were made as an afterthought, after the pillar has been properly completed.

 The capitals

-Some of the capitals of the pillars of Ashoka exhibit mirror-like polish (such as the Sarnath and the Sanchi capitals), while other don't and only have a smooth surface (the Sankissa capital or the Rampurva bull elephant).
+Some of the capitals of the pillars of Ashoka exhibit mirror-like polish (such as the Sarnath and the Sanchi capitals), while others don't and only have a smooth surface (the Sankissa capital or the Rampurva bull elephant).
 This, together with epigraphical considerations, has even led some authors to question if these non-polished capital might be of a time prior to Ashoka.

-These non-polished pillars are also those that displays the highest level of Hellenistic influence: in the case of the Rampurva bull or the Sankassa elephant, the abacus is composed of honeysuckles alternated with stylized palmettes and small rosettes.
+These non-polished pillars are also those that display the highest level of Hellenistic influence: in the case of the Rampurva bull or the Sankassa elephant, the abacus is composed of honeysuckles alternated with stylized palmettes and small rosettes.
 A similar kind of design can be seen in the frieze of the lost capital of the Allahabad pillar.
 These designs likely originated in Greek and Near-Eastern arts.